moq-wg/moq-transport/draft-lcurley-warp.md

 * Newly encoded segments MAY have a smaller delivery order than outstanding segments.
 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

+## Dependencies
+Media encoding uses references to improve the compression.
+This creates hard and soft dependencies that need to be respected by the transport.
+See the appendex for an overview of media encoding ({{appendix.encoding}}).

+A segment MAY depend on any number of other segments.
+The encoder MUST indicate these dependecies on the wire via the `HEADERS` message ({{headers}}).

+The sender SHOULD NOT use this list of dependencies to determine which segment to transmit next.
+The sender SHOULD use the delivery order instead, which MUST respect dependencies.

+The decoder SHOULD process segments according to their dependencies.
+This means buffering a segment until the relevent timestamps have been processed in all dependencies.
+A decoder MAY drop dependencies at the risk of producing decoding errors and artifacts.

 ## Decoder
 The decoder will receive multiple segments in parallel and out of order.